Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 - Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.
+- The Celtics are the fourth-best defensive squad in the league, conceding 111.4 points per game.

-- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the league.
+- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per contest.

-- The Celtics concede 23.1 assists per contest, second-ranked in the NBA.
+- Looking at assists, the Celtics have conceded 23.1 per game, second in the NBA.

-- In terms of 3-pointers, the Celtics are fifth in the NBA, allowing 11.6 makes per game.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.

 Joel Embiid vs. the Celtics